NEET/JEE Coaching Scholarship

 Answer:

 Ans.
 Water is a necessary element for the survival of a plant.
-But excessive watering can lead to its death because excess water replaces the air, and there is a lack of oxygen respiration leading to the death of plant’s cells.
+But excessive watering can lead to its death because excess water replaces the air, and there is a lack of oxygen respiration, leading to the death of plant cells.

 Answer:

-Ans.
 Growth rings are formed from meristematic tissue of the cambium in dicot trees.
 Cambium is very active in the spring season, leading to the formation of a large number of xylary elements having wider vessel cavities.
 This wood is called springwood.
-In winters, the cambium activity is slowed down, leading to lesser xylary element with narrow vessels cavities.
+In winter, the cambium activity is slowed down, leading to lesser xylary element with narrow vessel cavities.
 The wood is called latewood or autumn wood.

 The two kinds of wood appear together with concentric rings known as annual rings or growth rings.
 These rings give an estimated age of a tree.